• Skip to primary navigation

 A serving of Potato Soup

-Filling, flavourful, comforting and oh-so creamy, that's my potato soup recipe in a nutshell.
+Filling, flavorful, comforting and oh-so creamy, that's my potato soup recipe in a nutshell.
 Made with boiled or baked potatoes and eight other core everyday ingredients, this one is weeknight-friendly and hassle-free.
 Make ahead if you're organised or rustle up a batch on the spot if you are more of a spur-of-the-moment person.
-Toss on the tasty toppings of your choice to take the yum factor to a whole new level and make this versatile recipe your own.
+Toss on crispy bacon and dried chives to take the yum factor to a whole new level.

 I've spent most of my life wondering how to put leftover potatoes to a good use and now I have my answer.
 This easy and super tasty soup has put an end to wasted potatoes in my house and I'm truly excited to share it with you.